 Think, Learn, Act Climate!

-The course helps you understand what is climate change, how it affects you and others, and what can be done to address it.
-After completing the course, learners will be able to explain:
+The course helps you understand what climate change is, how it affects you and others, and what can be done to address it.
+After completing the course, participants will be able to answer the following:

 - What is climate change?

-- How to adapt to the negative impacts of climate change?
+- How do we adapt to the negative impacts of climate change?

 - What opportunities exist for a low carbon future?

-- How to plan and finance climate actions?
+- How do we plan and finance climate actions?

 The course at a glance